BlueAcornInc/aio-commerce-storelocator/README.md

-# Store Locator for Adobe Commerce Storefront
+# Store Locator by Blue Acorn

 This app introduces store locator functionality, allowing users to select a store and view details on a map using Adobe Commerce Storefront.